Patron conduct policy

 - Any behavior perceived by staff or another patron as sexual harassment, invasion of privacy, voyeurism, petting; or staring at another person with the effect of harassment to that person, by following another person about the building with the effect of harassment to that person, by behaving in a manner which reasonably can be expected to disturb other patrons, or other unwanted attention.

-- Photography or filming on the library premises without the permission of the Library administration and any individuals or groups being photographed.
+- Photography or filming of patrons on the library premises without the consent of the people being photographed.

 - Interfering with another person’s use of the library or with the library personnel’s performance of their duties.

 - Threatening or physically harming staff or patrons.